 Can an electricity bill be wrong?

-The short answer is yes, they can be.
-But it’s not usually a common occurrence and it’s very unlikely that your electric company is trying to rip you off.
 If you have a smart meter, your electricity usage will be passed onto your retailer digitally for billing, meaning there is little chance of this going wrong.
 If you have an old type of energy meter, this will be read manually by someone from your local energy distributor about every three months.
-This is when some human error could potentially come into play and your electricity bill could end up with a wrong reading, if the correct usage figures are not noted properly.
-But again, this is unlikely.
+This could give you a wrong reading, if the correct usage figures are not noted properly.
+However, this is unlikely.

 Here are some of the cheapest published deals from the retailers on our database that include a link to the retailer’s website for further details.
 These are products from referral partners†.
 These costs are based on the Ausgrid network in Sydney but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 3900kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.